 Yeast is a natural single-cell organism that requires moisture, warmth and food to grow.
 It converts its food—sugar and starch—into carbon dioxide and alcohol through fermentation.
 The carbon dioxide makes baked goods rise.
 In homebrewing, yeasts are responsible for converting fermentable sugars into alcohol.
 People have been aware of these properties and have used them for thousands of years.

-There are hundreds of varieties and strains of yeast.
+There are hundreds of varieties and strains of yeast for brewing.

 Beverages such as wine, beer, cider, mead or distilled spirits use yeast during production.

 Alcoholic beverages are defined as beverages since they contain ethanol (C2H5OH).